 The National Dance CATs are supported through the Department for Education’s Music and Dance Scheme, meaning that for those that qualify training is FREE or subsidised.
 To find out more about the other National Centre’s visit the National CAT website. www.nationaldancecats.co.uk.

 OUR TRAINING PROGRAMMES

 Exeter Contemporary Programme

-Training takes place on Sundays Dancers meet fortnightly on Sundays from 11:00-5:00 pm during school terms.
+Training takes place on Sundays Dancers meet fortnightly on Sundays from 11am-5pm during school terms.
 The programme focuses on a variety of contemporary techniques, ballet, and jazz dance techniques, improvisation, choreography and performance skills.
-Training takes place at Exeter University’s campus, students from Devon, Cornwall and Somerset travel to attend this programme.
+The Exeter CAT meet at DanSci DanceStudio, and Exeter University.
+Students from Devon, Cornwall and Somerset travel to attend this programme.